Gig workers need health & benefits — Catch is their safety net

 When I ask what keeps the founders up at night, Tyrrell admits “The safety net is not built for individuals.
 It’s built to be distributed through HR departments and employers.
 We are very worried that the products we offer aren’t on equal footing with group/company products.”
 For example, there’s a $6,000/year IRA limit for individuals while the corporate equivalent 401k limit is $19,000, and health insurance is much cheaper for groups than individuals.

-To surmount those humps, Catch assembled a huge list of angel investors who’ve built a range of financial services including Nerdwallet founder Jake Gibson, Earnest founders Louis Beryl and Ben Hutchinson, ANDCO (acquired by Fiverr) founder Leif Abraham, Totem founder Neal Khosla, Commuter Club fonder Petko Plachkov, Playable (acquired by Stripe) founder Tad Milbourn, and Synapse founder Bruno Faviero.
-It also brough on a wide range of venture funds to open doors for it.
-Those include Urban Innovation Fund, Kleiner Perkins, Y Combinator, Tempo Ventures, Prehype, Loup Ventures, Indicator Ventures, Ground Up Ventures, and Graduate Fund.
+To surmount those humps, Catch assembled a huge list of angel investors who’ve built a range of financial services, including NerdWallet founder Jake Gibson, Earnest founders Louis Beryl and Ben Hutchinson, ANDCO (acquired by Fiverr) founder Leif Abraham, Totem founder Neal Khosla, Commuter Club founder Petko Plachkov, Playable (acquired by Stripe) founder Tad Milbourn and Synapse founder Bruno Faviero.
+It also brought on a wide range of venture funds to open doors for it.
+Those include Urban Innovation Fund, Kleiner Perkins, Y Combinator, Tempo Ventures, Prehype, Loup Ventures, Indicator Ventures, Ground Up Ventures and Graduate Fund.

 Hopefully the fact that there are three lead investors and so many more in the round won’t mean that none feel truly accountable to oversee the company.
 With 80 million Americans lacking employer-sponsored benefits and 27 million without health insurance and median job tenure down to 2.8 years for people ages 25 to 34 leading to more gaps between jobs, our workforce is vulnerable.
 Catch can’t operate like a traditional software startup with leniency for screw-ups.
 If it can move cautiously and fix things, it could earn labor’s trust and become a fundamental piece of the welfare stack.